ircnet-website/www.IRCnet.net/articles/linking/index.md

 not providing any contact information within this document apart from IRCnet.net owns.

-By submitting your application to ircd@ircnet.net you agree, that it will be review by in depended support staff of IRCnet.net and if deemed appropriate it will be forwarded to responsible body of IRCnet for further consideration.
+By submitting your application to us you agree, that it will be review by in depended support staff of IRCnet.net and if deemed appropriate it will be forwarded to responsible body of IRCnet for further consideration.

 -----